Good podcast

 Link to episode

-Interested in more of the science behind love and connection?
+Interested in more stories about water, farming and food production?
 Email us your question at [email protected].

 Listen to every episode of Short Wave sponsor-free and support our work at NPR by signing up for Short Wave+ at plus.npr.org/shortwave.